awsdocs/amazon-lumberyard-release-notes/coming-release/improvements-changes.md

   + Example: EBUS_EVENT(AssetMemoryAnalyzerRequestBus, ExportJSONFile, nullptr);
 This will generate a file in your @log@ directory (e.g. dev/Cache/dragonfly/pc/user/log on Windows) titled assetmem-<TIMESTAMP>.json.

-View JSON files in the web viewer
+View JSON files in the web viewer:

 The web viewer is located at dev/Gems/AssetMemoryAnalyzer/www/AssetMemoryViewer/index.html.

 Open it your web browser (Chrome appears to be most reliable), and on the webpage that opens you can drag-and-drop your JSON file or click on the target area to browse to it.

 This will display the contents of the file in an expandable table.
 You can sort the table by any of the columns.
 The columns give a breakdown by multiple categories:
-+ Heap Allocations and VRAM Allocations
++ **Heap Allocations** and **VRAM Allocations**.
-+ Local summary (i.e. not including any sub-assets) and Total summary (i.e. including all sub-assets)
++ Local summary (i.e. not including any sub-assets) and Total summary (i.e. including all sub-assets).
-+ Number of allocations and kilobytes allocated
++ Number of allocations and kilobytes allocated.

 Drill into any of the listed assets to discover:
 + Individual allocations belonging to that asset.
 + Sub-assets that were loaded as a consequence of loading this asset.

 Instrument Code

 Initial asset loading:

 The AssetMemoryDriller traps allocations (heap and VRAM) that occur during a slice of code execution or "scope" when an asset is active for recording.

 When a system begins loading a new asset, it should use the AZ_ASSET_NAMED_SCOPE macro to demarcate the C++ scope in which that asset may be actively making allocations. **Code example**

 Subsequent asset processing:

 Later on, when a system is going to do more work involving an asset, or if the asset is being handed off to a different thread, it should use the AZ_ASSET_ATTACH_TO_SCOPE macro with a pointer that was allocated and tracked by the initial asset.
 This will associate any further allocations with the same asset. **Code example**

-You can attempt to attach to any pointer that was created while that asset was in scope, *or even any portion of memory that was allocated to it.*

-For instance, the following code works: **Code example**
+You can attempt to attach to any pointer that was created while that asset was in scope, *or even any portion of memory that was allocated to it.* For instance, the following code works: **Code example**

 What this means is that you don't need an original pointer to an object that was allocated within a scope in order to attach to it, just something "close enough".
 This makes it possible to attach across systems to objects that have been defined with multiple inheritance.

 Ebus asset processing:

 Ebus handlers can automatically attempt to attach to a scope for each handler receiving an event.
 This works when the handler itself was allocated as part of an asset.

 If the handler was created while an asset was in scope, you can modify an Ebus as follows: **Code example**